 The cost of services received outside the Ashe Center is each student's financial responsibility.
-Students who waive out of the UCLA Student Health Insurance Plan

-(SHIP) need to ensure that they are enrolled in a plan adequate to cover expenses incurred outside of the Ashe Center.
+Students who waive SHIP need to ensure that they are enrolled in a plan qualified to cover expenses incurred outside of the Ashe Center.

 Office hours during the academic year are weekdays 8 a.m. to 6:30 p.m. except Friday, when service begins at 9 a.m.
-Patients without appointments (walk-ins) are seen on the first floor.
-Patients with appointments are seen on the first, second, or third floor.
-Physical therapy and the insurance office are on the fourth floor.
-Located at 221 Westwood Plaza; see http://www.student health.ucla.edu.
+Located at 221 Westwood Plaza (next to John Wooden Center); see http://www .studenthealth.ucla.edu.

-For emergency care when the Ashe Center is closed, students may obtain treatment at the UCLA Medical Center Emergency Room on a fee-for-service basis.
+For emergency care when the Ashe Center is closed, students may obtain treatment at the UCLA Medical Center Emergency Room or the nearest emergency room on a fee-for-service basis.
 It is the student's responsibility to have insurance billed.
+A student with SHIP must have follow-up visits, after emergencies, in the Ashe Center.
+If care cannot be provided in the Ashe Center, the Ashe Center clinician will give the student a written referral to a network provider.